Police-Data-Accessibility-Project/design-system/README.md

     "./src/**/*.{vue,js,css}",
   ],
 }
 ```

-6. If the project is using `TypeScript`, the component props definitions and other types are exposed for import as well.
+1. If the project is using `TypeScript`, the component props definitions and other types are exposed for import as well.<br>
   _n.b.
 This can be particularly useful for composing `Form` schemas, where `Input` schema objects are defined differently depending on the `type` of input desired._

 ```
 import { PdapInputTypes } from 'pdap-design-system';
 ```

-6. See [the component documentation](./docs/components.md) for details on each component's API.
+1. See [the component documentation](./docs/components.md) for details on each component's API.

 ### About images